FelipeArnt/FelipeArnt/README.md

 - Hello there!
 I’m a tech enthusiast with a passion for Linux, software development, and hardware.

-- Currently, I code in C/C++ and Java, and I've developed Python scripts to automate functional tests in embedded systems, **Reducing manual effort in the testing process.**
+- Currently, I code in C/C++ and Java, and I've developed Python scripts to automate functional tests in embedded systems.

 - In my free time, I enjoy working on hardware projects using Arduino, building things that combine software and hardware.